sixteenbit/generator-scratch/README.md

 In your wp-content/themes folder you will now have a folder with the name of your theme which is setup with the basics to get a theme off the ground quickly.
 In the root of your newly created theme you'll have the following grunt tasks you can run:

-    grunt setup # copies foundation dev files from bower to dev directory grunt # runs the default task that builds the assets grunt server # initiates Browsersync and watches files for changes
+Copies foundation dev files from bower to dev directory

+    grunt setup

+Runs the default task that builds the assets

+    grunt

+Initiates Browsersync and watches files for changes

+    grunt server

 ## Production